Your Guide to Mobile Publishing Formats: AMP, Facebook Instant Articles, and Apple News

 If these solutions seem less than selfless to you, you’re not alone.
 Are they evil?
 No. Are they antithetical to the idea of a free and open internet?
 Possibly.
 Some argue that these formats make it harder to publish content to the internet and easier for fake news to masquerade as legitimate.
 Others have provided alternatives, such as CPP.
 Opponents have called these formats fake fixes and the saddest refutation of the open web revolution.

-Google seems to address this from a, while Facebook and Apple are actively striving to keep readers on their own platforms where they have more control, consistency, and conveniently don’t have to deal with ad blockers.
+Google seems to address this from a more open stance, while Facebook and Apple are actively striving to keep readers on their own platforms where they have more control, consistency, and conveniently don’t have to deal with ad blockers.

 Now let's take a closer look at the three main Mobile Publishing Formats: